 Lubricants or hydraulic oils leaking from poorly maintained, worn or damaged seals or hose can bring a viable fuel into contact with hot surfaces, debris, and detritus.
 Given the right conditions these leaking fluids can ignite or contribute to the ignition of other combustible material.

-TT Club advice
+TT Club advice for truck/trailer fires.

 - Safety is the paramount concern, personnel should not place themselves at risk of injury.
 The emergency services should be called to attend and safely extinguish the fire.
 Depending on the circumstances, it might be prudent to establish a cordon around the immediate area to ensure that third parties are not able to expose themselves to injury.